UPPMAX/R-python-julia-matlab-HPC/docs/matlab/evaluationMatlab.rst

         - I can check that I am in an interactive session
         - I can work with Matlab in parallel
         - I can start run Matlab in Jupyter
+        - I can view add-ons and toolboxes
+        - I can install add-ons
+        - I can use GPUs with Matlab

         13.Did today's course meet your expectation?